A Collection of Quant Riddles With Answers

 21. A man is in a rowing boat floating on a lake, in the boat he has a brick.
 He throws the brick over the side of the boat so as it lands in the water.
 The brick sinks quickly.
 The question is, as a result of this does the water level in the lake go up or down?

-how can this be true thumbnail 20.
-How can this be true????
+20. How can this be true????
 Have a look at the picture (click to enlarge.)
 All the lines are straight, the shapes that make up the top picture are the same as the ones in the bottom picture so where does the gap come from????

 19. How many consecutive zeros are there at the end of 100!
 (100 factorial).
 How would your solution change if the problem were in base 5?
 How about in Binary???